VanDusen Botanical Garden

 To inspire understanding of the vital importance of plants to all life through the excellence of our botanical collections, programs and practices.

-This hexagonal pavilion in the colorful decorative style was a gift from the Korean people in 1986, at the conclusion of the World Exposition in Vancouver.
+This hexagonal pavilion in the colorful decorative style was a gift from the Korean people in 1986, at the conclusion of the World Exposition in Vancouver. *Note, the Pavilion is temporarily inaccessible and in need of repair, but visitors can still view it at the Great Lawn.

 In July of 2005, the Pavilion underwent a restoration courtesy of the Korean business community with assistance from the Government of Korea.
 A team of three artisans, specialists in the ancient technique of dan cheong, were sent from Korea to undertake the project.
 The team was led by Hye In, a Buddhist monk and a National Living Treasure in Korea.
 Dan cheong is a surface decoration style specific to Korea.
 The technique is used primarily to decorate and prolong the life of wooden structures and involves staining the wood rather than painting over it.
 In this manner the natural grain and beauty of the wood becomes part of the design.
 Due to the absence of ancient buildings, the roots of dan cheong can only be traced back as far as the Three Kingdoms Period (57 B.C. – A.D.
 668).
 In dan cheong only five basic colours are used – red, blue, yellow, black and white.
 How they are used and in what combinations are determined by four different pattern types (moroucho, byeoljihwa, bidanmuni and dandongmuni).